Part 2: The Marketing Tools You Think You Own—But Probably Don’t

 Most Common Marketing TOol Ownership Gaps We See

-Google Analytics 4 (GA4) under a personal or vendor account
+Google tools — GA4, Ads, Merchant Center, and Business Profile set up under a personal or vendor account

-Social schedulers set up under someone else’s login
+Social schedulers — tied to someone else’s login

-Canva accounts with your brand files under a contractor’s email
+Creative tools — Canva brand files under a contractor’s email

-Email tools like Mailchimp or Klaviyo tied to unknown logins
+Email marketing — Mailchimp, Klaviyo, or similar tied to unknown logins

-No shared doc tracking what tools exist, who owns them, or where they liv
+No central list — no shared doc tracking what tools exist, who owns them, or how to log in

 What Happens When You Don’t Own Your Marketing Tools?

-You risk paying for tools someone else still has access to
+You keep paying for tools someone else still has access to.

-This isn’t about being controlling—it’s about protecting your business.
+This isn’t about being “controlling.”
+It’s about running your business like a business.

 5 Steps to Take Ownership of Your Marketing Tools